Dev Hynes: Writing and producing for other artists

 Hynes has written and contributed songs to a number of other acts.
 His arrangements and vocals have appeared on songs by the Chemical Brothers ("All Rights Reversed", from 2007's Grammy Award winning album We Are the Night), and Basement Jaxx, on their album Scars.

 Hynes has co-written and produced songs for Diana Vickers on Songs from the Tainted Cherry Tree, another No. 1 debutante on the UK Albums Chart.
 He has also produced and written songs for Theophilus London, including his second album, Vibes, released in 2014, and the 2011 EP, Lovers Holiday, which he also featured on.

 Hynes contributed music to the 2010 film MacGruber, including the duet "Rock My Body" with Saturday Night Live cast member Kristen Wiig.
 In late 2011, he produced Australian noise pop duo Bleeding Knees Club's debut album Nothing to Do, which was released on 2 March 2012.
 He co-wrote and co-produced Solange Knowles' 2012 EP True.

 Hynes has co-written the song "Everything Is Embarrassing" for Sky Ferreira.
-He worked with Britney Spears on her eighth album, Britney Jean, however, none of his songs made the final cut.
+He worked with Britney Spears on her eighth album, Britney Jean; however, none of his songs made the final cut.

 He co-wrote and co-produced Kylie Minogue's song "Crystallize", a charity single for One Note Against Cancer.

-Hynes co-wrote and produced "All That" with Carly Rae Jepsen for her album E•MO•TION, and also co-wrote "Body Language" for her EP Emotion: Side B.
+Hynes co-wrote and produced "All That" with Carly Rae Jepsen for her album Emotion, and also co-wrote "Body Language" for her EP Emotion: Side B.

 He co-wrote two songs on Spector's second album, Moth Boys, "Cocktail Party / Heads Interlude" and "Decade of Decay".
 Hynes also co-wrote "Difficult Phone Call", a track on the extended version of the album.
 Hynes was also one of the producers on the album.

-Hynes produced and was featured on Hun43rd by A$AP Rocky, off of Rocky's third studio album, Testing.
+Hynes produced and was featured on "Hun43rd" by ASAP Rocky, from Rocky's third studio album, Testing.

 He was also featured on Self Care by Mac Miller, off of Mac's album Swimming.

 Hynes and collaborator Ian Isiah co-created and performed an adaptation of "Grateful" by gospel singer Hezekiah Walker for a fashion show by New York-based designer Telfar Clemens.

-Hynes co-wrote with Deborah Harry Blondie's single "Long Time", included on the band's eleventh album Pollinator. it was released as its second single and reached the #5 on the Billboard's Hot Dance Chart and #19 on the Adult Alternative Songs.
-It was also a hit in United Kingdom.
+Hynes co-wrote Blondie's single "Long Time" with Deborah Harry, which was included on the band's eleventh album Pollinator.
+It was released as its second single and reached the #5 on the Billboard's Hot Dance Chart and #19 on the Adult Alternative Songs.

-In 2021, he was also featured on Alien Love Call, a single by Turnstile.
+In 2021, he was also featured on "Alien Love Call", a single by Turnstile.

+In 2024, Orange collaborated with Nathy Peluso on the single "El Día Que Me Perdí Mi Juventud" from Peluso's album Grasa.

+In 2024, Hynes composed music for the Broadway production of Job.

+In 2025, Hynes wrote two songs for Daniel Caesar's album Son of Spergy.
+"Touching God", which he featured in and "Baby Blue."